Wake School News Archive (2018-19)

 Once schools reopened, most WCPSS schools launched collection drives to donate needed items to the storm’s victims in Eastern and Coastal NC.

 Year-round schools made the best of the mandatory Saturday (Sept.
 22) makeup day by getting creative.
-Sycamore Creek ES students were encouraged to dress like super heroes, and faculty filmed a “rock video” in response to a Twitter challenge from White Oak ES.
+Sycamore Creek ES students were encouraged to dress like super heroes, and faculty filmed a “rock video” in response to a Twitter #AmplifyYourVoice challenge from White Oak ES.

 Garner HS included a ribbon-cutting ceremony for its newly renovated buildings as part of its 50th anniversary celebration on Sept.
 21.